- About IE

 Art Director Charlie Boyd shares his favorite memories and photos from his recent Amazon Voyage.

 Having recently traveled again to the Amazon, the wonderful people and experiences are still fresh in my mind.
 I’ve worked for International Expeditions for over 12 years, daily creating materials for our Amazon River cruises.
-I was very much looking forward to experiencing the Amazon aboard our new riverboat first hand with my wife Pam.
-It was a little surreal for me at first… meeting the talented guides and crew that I already “knew” from pictures, seeing the beautiful new La Estrella Amazonica, and anticipating the daily activities and wildlife sightings.
+I was very much looking forward to experiencing the Amazon with my wife Pam.
+It was a little surreal for me at first… meeting the talented guides and crew that I already “knew” from pictures, seeing the beautiful riverboat, and anticipating the daily activities and wildlife sightings.
 Soon, I got caught in the daily rhythms of the river and this voyage.

 A few standout moments: